This tutorial shows you how to set a firmware password on your Mac to further increase the security of your computer.

 Firmware-based passcode lock and Find My Mac

-Also worth mentioning: enabling the Find My Mac feature in System Preferences → iCloud → Find My Mac and then locking your Mac remotely in the free Find My iPhone app will basically set a firmware-based passcode, which will work to your advantage by preventing unauthorized people from starting up the computer.
+Also worth mentioning, enabling the Find My Mac feature in System Settings > Apple ID > iCloud > Show More Apps > Find My Mac or System Preferences > iCloud > Find My Mac and then locking your Mac remotely in the free Find My iPhone app will basically set a firmware-based passcode, which will work to your advantage by preventing unauthorized people from starting up the computer.

 To unlock your Mac that has been locked from the Find My Mac app, enter the four or six-digit lock passcode you created.
 Make sure to write down the Find My Mac lock passcode.
 Locking the computer through the Find My Mac app sets a firmware-based password, so forgetting it will require you to schedule a service appointment with Apple.